FabricioMatos/video-speech-recognition/README.md

 # Live Adaptive Video Speech Recognition

-This is a PoC that demonstrates different end-to-end implementations of auto-generated subtitles sourced from chunks of MP4 video data.
+This is a proof-of-concept (PoC) that demonstrates two different end-to-end implementations of auto-generated subtitles sourced from chunks of MP4 video data.

 ## Strategies
 - There are examples of two implementations here - a client-focused one and a server-focused one.